SigmaHQ/sigma-specification/sigmahq/sigmahq_rule_convention.md

 # SigmaHQ Rule Conventions <!-- omit in toc -->

 This document describes an additional set of rule conventions enforced by the SigmaHQ rule repository in order to ensure an easy to maintain rule base.

-For the general Sigma specification please read the [Sigma_specification.md](../Sigma_specification.md).
+For the general Sigma rule specification please read see [this](/specification/sigma_rules.md)

 ## Summary